Instamojo/Instamojo-OpenCart-2.0/README.md

 1. Copy the contents of `upload` directory(the folders inside upload directory in plugin) into your OpenCart installation root directory.
 2. Navigate to Extensions > Payment from admin panel menu.
 3. Look for the Instamojo in Payment List.
-4. Click on green Install button(the button have + icon).
+4. Click on green Install button(the button has `+` icon).

 ## Configuration

-1. After installation click on edit button corresponding to Instamojo module(the button have pencil icon).
+1. After installation click on edit button corresponding to Instamojo module(the button has pencil icon).
 2. Fill the following details:

     - **Order Status :** This is the order of the status that you would like to set after a successful payment.